NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-Observation-Group-Lab/Index.page.md

 <br>
 The Observation-Group-Lab profile is used to reference multiple individual laboratory observations (Observation-Lab) which together form a larger test set.

-The workflow below shows a possible way to group a set of related laboratory observations into the derived {{pagelink:UKCore-Observation-Group-Lab}}, which is then referenced within a diagnostic report.
+The workflow below shows a possible way to group a set of related laboratory observations into the derived {{pagelink:Profile-Observation-Group-Lab}}, which is then referenced within a diagnostic report.
 Seperate laboratory observations MAY be directly referenced within the diagnostic report.
 <br>

 <div id="renderParent" title="Dervied Lab profile structure">